-The attachment maps show the location of items described in the WDR findings (e.g., site, landfill units, monitoring and control systems, development areas) while the Information Sheet provides additional or supplementary landfill information.
+The attachment maps show the location of items described in these Findings (e.g., site, landfill units, monitoring and control systems, development areas) while the Information Sheet provides additional or supplementary landfill information.
 The SPRRs contain non-site specific requirements common to all MSW landfills referenced, as applicable, under various WDR specifications and provisions of this order.
 See Finding 14.

 The facility is on an 800-acre site in Sections 12 and 13, T2N, R9E, MDB&M,